American College of Clinical Pharmacy

 What is the role of ACCP?

-ACCP has participated in the development of petitions seeking recognition of several pharmacy specialties, including pharmacotherapy, ambulatory care, cardiology pharmacy, critical care, emergency medicine, infectious diseases, pediatric and solid organ transplantation.
+ACCP has participated in the development of petitions seeking recognition of several pharmacy specialties, including pharmacotherapy, ambulatory care, cardiology pharmacy, critical care, emergency medicine, infectious diseases, pain management, pediatric pharmacy, and solid organ transplantation.
 ACCP provides professional development opportunities for pharmacists preparing to sit for specialty board certification exams in our preparatory review and recertification courses.
-In addition, ACCP provides board certified specialists with opportunities to maintain their certification through relevant Self-Assessment Programs (SAPs).
 Neither ACCP nor its agents, including the faculty and staff of the preparatory review and recertification courses, have knowledge of specific examination content, areas of emphasis, or any other information that would compromise the integrity of the examination process.
+In addition, ACCP is approved as a provider for the recertification of several different specialty certificants, including:

 What is the value of board certification to the patient?